sassoftware/sas-network-analysis/README.md

 **Quick Start**
 - To clone this repository, use `git clone <REPO_URL>`
 - Modify [common/conf/environment.txt](common/conf/environment.txt) with your CAS server information
-   - provided by your SAS Viya system admistrator
+   - provided by your SAS Viya system administrator
 - Launch a SAS Studio window to run SAS scripts (*.sas)
 - Or, launch a jupyter notebook to run notebooks (*.ipynb)